berkeleyarabic/flashcards/INDEX.md

 **Alphabet with positions**: List with pronunciations sourced from quizlet.com.
 I added hamza.

-**BCC workbook words:** There are slight differences between the vocabulary lists in the printed workbook versus the eyeVocab software.
-Cards with a minus (-) after the group number are in the workbook but not eyeVocab; cards with a plus (+) after the group number are in eyeVocab but not the workbook.
+**BCC workbook words:** These are from Dr. Gaye's handwriting practice workbook.

 **Mastering Arabic words:** Unlike the words on the [memrise.com](https://www.memrise.com/course/1322444/mastering-arabic-1/)